 Our vision is to protect and enhance what makes Tayvallich and the surrounding area unique: its rich natural heritage, the community’s resilience, and the strong connection between its people and the land and sea.
 Reversing depopulation and maintaining and developing employment in the area are key concerns, while also maintaining the area’s natural richness and responding and adapting to the climate and biodiversity emergencies.
 Community land ownership helps to enable these ambitions to be realised.

-Housing for affordable rent and work spaces will be developed on land near Tayvallich to attract young people to stay and work
+Housing for affordable rent and work spaces will be developed on land near Tayvallich to attract young

 locally, in turn supporting the primary school, bus service, pub, shop, café and church.
-We will develop this initiative along with the local
+We will develop

 schools, to provide reasons for young people to stay.